filbab/to-do-list/README.md

 ```
 To run all PHPUnit tests

-If for some reason the database tables haven't been set up with the initial `./vendor/bin/sail up` command, run:
+If the database tables haven't been set up, run:

 ```
 php artisan migrate